Threadnaught/Nihilo/notes/addressing_scheme.md

 **MACHINE ADDRESS** = **IP/DNS ADDRESS**~**MACHINE IDENTIFIER**

 Every host stores a public machine registry, holding all of the currently publicly exposed machines on the host.
-Sending a packet to example.com~2480D44A07F768AB3ED29230C93E50DC99F6D8B2FC16C4C340D6BD028A0C32C1 will extablish a connection with the host at example.com, and then query it for the machine with that public key.
+Sending a packet to example.com~2480D44A07F768AB3ED29230C93E50DC99F6D8B2FC16C4C340D6BD028A0C32C1 will establish a connection with the host at example.com, and then query it for the machine with that public key.

 ## Extensions